1. Product

 Deploy autonomous agents and swarms with goals, wallets, budgets, APIs, receipts, marketplace access, optional x402 paid exposure, and owner-controlled launch checks.

 Router / Marketplace is the transaction network.
 ECF is the context/governance engine.
-Micro ECF and Harness help builders move local agents into Agent OS.
-Argent and the Consequences Engine are Agent OS control layers, not separate products.
+Micro ECF and Harness help builders move local agents into Triptych OS.
+ECF Core is the separate open-source self-hosted context layer.
+Argent and the Consequences Engine are Triptych OS control layers, not separate products.

 1. Product